xoopR/set6/papers/JOSS/paper.md

 1. **Constructing and querying mathematical sets** - Many mathematical Set-like objects can be constructed, including sets, tuple, intervals, and fuzzy variants.
 Sets and tuples can contain objects of any `R` type (atomic or otherwise).
 2. **Containedness checks** - Public methods allow all objects inheriting from `Set` to check if elements are contained within them.
 This provides a powerful mechanism for use with parameter or distribution supports for other packages.
 3. **Representation of infinite sets** - Symbolic representation and lazy evaluation allows infinite (or very large) sets and intervals to be constructed.
 This also allows operations such as powerset to be used without crashing the system.
-4. **Comparison of, possibly infinite, sets** - Two `Set` objects can be compared for equality of subsets.
+4. **Comparison of, possibly infinite, sets** - Two `Set` objects can be compared to check if they are equal or (proper) sub/supersets.
 Infix operators allow quick and neat comparison.
 5. **Creation of multi-dimensional sets from simpler classes** - Common set operations, such as unions and complements are implemented, as well as products and exponents.
 Using these, sets of any complexity can be constructed.

 # Software Availability